jmdaweb/inputLock/readme.md

 Note: when mouse clicks are blocked, you can't use any NVDA gestures to work with the mouse.

-## Limitations
+## Limitations and known problems

-Input Lock has the following limitations:
+Input Lock has the following known problems:

-* The shortcut control+alt+del can be used even when the keyboard is locked.
+* The shortcuts control+alt+del and windows+l can be used even when the keyboard is locked.
+* NVDA unlocks the keyboard and other input methods when the computer wakes up from standby mode or the session is restored from the Windows lock screen.
+* On some laptops, the touchpad still accepts user input after mouse is blocked.

 ## Changelog

+### Version 1.9

+* Updated compatibility flags for recent NVDA versions.
+* Updated translations.
+* Updated documentation.

 ### Version 1.8